Diabetes Mellitus

-Glucose levels in the bloodstream will get higher and higher, and without insulin to allow the glucose to pass from the bloodstream into the cells it has nowhere else to go.
-The body then uses more muscle and fat to try and feed those cells, hence the animal then develops a ravenous appetite usually accompanied by weight loss.
+Glucose levels in the bloodstream will get higher without insulin to allow the glucose to pass from the bloodstream into the cells as it has nowhere else to go.
+The body then begins to use more muscle and fat to feed those cells, hence the animal develops a ravenous appetite usually accompanied by weight loss.

-One job of the kidneys is to prevent the loss of glucose in the urine, all the extra sugar / glucose in the bloodstream has got to go somewhere so the kidneys then become overwhelmed, and the excess sugar then filters into the urine.
-For this excess sugar to be excreted in the right consistency it needs to be in a liquid form.
-Large quantities of water are then drawn from the body into the bladder creating large volumes of urine.
-Because body fluids are being depleted the animal will then develop an un-quenchable thirst, and may drink excessively to try and replace those lost body fluids.
-So when the pancreas fails to work properly this results in the condition known as Diabetes.
+One job of the kidneys is to prevent the loss of glucose in the urine, all that extra sugar glucose in the bloodstream has got to go somewhere so the kidneys become overwhelmed and the excess sugar then filters into the urine.
+For this excess sugar to be excreted in the right consistency it needs to be in a liquid form, therefore greater than normal quantities of water are drawn from the body into the bladder creating large volumes of urine to enable the sugar to be flushed away.
+Because the body fluids are being depleted swiftly the animal develops an un-quenchable thirst and drinks excessively to try and replace those lost body fluids.
+So when the pancreas fails to work as it should results in the condition known as Diabetes.

 cloudy eye

-If a mild hypo is left untreated the blood sugar level will continue to fall starving the rest of the body of glucose and energy leading to more serious problems.
-In most cases familiarity with the early warning signs and symptoms of hypoglycemia can be recognised and treated.
+If a mild hypo is left untreated blood sugar levels will continue to fall starving the rest of the body of glucose and energy leading to more serious problems.
+In most cases familiarity with the early warning signs and symptoms of hypoglycaemia can be recognized and treated.

 fat hamster